Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-07-24-Q-Learning_DEP_2.md

 The simulation of 20 heterogeneous agents over 200 trials shows different patterns:

-**Mood Trajectory Heterogeneity**: Agents exhibit diverse mood trajectories even when facing identical environmental conditions.
-Those with higher pessimism and self-defeating bias tend toward more negative mood states and show greater volatility in response to external events. **Event Sensitivity**: The negative event at trial 50 produces variable responses across agents, with some showing rapid recovery while others exhibit persistent mood deterioration.
-This variability reflects individual differences in resilience—a key factor in depression vulnerability. **Cumulative Performance**: Agents with more negative trait profiles accumulate fewer rewards over time, creating a self-reinforcing cycle where poor performance further degrades mood and decision-making.
+**Mood Trajectory Heterogeneity**,Agents exhibit diverse mood trajectories even when facing identical environmental conditions.
+Those with higher pessimism and self-defeating bias tend toward more negative mood states and show greater volatility in response to external events. **Event Sensitivity**, The negative event at trial 50 produces variable responses across agents, with some showing rapid recovery while others exhibit persistent mood deterioration.
+This variability reflects individual differences in resilience—a key factor in depression vulnerability. **Cumulative Performance**, Agents with more negative trait profiles accumulate fewer rewards over time, creating a self-reinforcing cycle where poor performance further degrades mood and decision-making. **Learned helplessness** represents one of the most influential theories of depression, proposing that repeated uncontrollable negative experiences lead to a generalized expectation of futility.

-The visualization of mood trajectories across all agents illustrates the complex interplay between individual traits and environmental factors.
-Some agents maintain relatively stable positive mood throughout the task, while others experience prolonged negative periods following adverse events—patterns reminiscent of the heterogeneity observed in clinical populations.

-#### Learned Helplessness

-Learned helplessness represents one of the most influential theories of depression, proposing that repeated uncontrollable negative experiences lead to a generalized expectation of futility.
 We implement this through an adaptive learning rate mechanism:

 $$
 \alpha^{(t)} = \alpha_{\text{base}} \cdot h^{(t)}